Renfrew Collegiate Institute: History

 In January, 1881, the first classes were held at the Renfrew High School.
 Mr. Charles McDowell was the first principal.
 Enrolment grew rapidly and an enlarged building was opened on the same site in January 1896.
 In 1902, Renfrew High School applied for and received "Collegiate" status after having fulfilled numerous requirements.
 Renfrew High School thus became Renfrew Collegiate in 1902.
 A gym was added to Renfrew Collegiate in 1911.

 The original building that housed Renfrew Collegiate was eventually condemned due to sagging joists, inadequate ventilation and insufficient lighting.
 Students were housed in the Armouries for two years while the new school was being constructed.
 In 1923, a new, three story building was completed, consisting of 19 classrooms, a library, three science labs and an auditorium with a gymnasium underneath.
 In 1924, there were 390 students enrolled and 13 staff were employed at Renfrew Collegiate.
 The shop wing (formerly the gym which was constructed in 1911) was destroyed by fire in 1958.
 This wing was immediately replaced with a two-story wing containing five classrooms and a staff room.

 The "Baby Boom" and society's increased insistence that students remain in school until graduation resulted in a sharp increase in enrolment and therefore demand for educational facilities in the 1960s.
 A renovation in 1963, costing over $1,000,000, resulted in the creation of a new Technical Education wing and a new double gymnasium called the Grant Gymnasium, along with some modernization of the 1922 building.
 The old gym was also converted into a much needed cafeteria.
 In 1966 the school expanded yet again, adding 13 classrooms and a second gym called the MacNeil Gymnasium with a greenhouse on top.
 Stewart Field was also acquired in 1969, thanks in part to a bequest from the estate of Mrs. D. W. Stewart.
 The student population in 1970 was just under 1300 students.
 The staff totalled 81.
 In 1971, a new entrance and library was added to Renfrew Collegiate.

 Extracurricular activities

 As of 2018, Renfrew Collegiate Institute offers a wide variety of extracurricular activities.
 A part of the Upper Ottawa Valley High School Athletic Association, The Renfrew Collegiate Institute Raiders has teams competing in Alpine Skiing and Snowboarding, Badminton, Basketball, Cross Country, Football, Golf, Hockey, Nordic Skiing, Soccer, Tennis, Track and Field, Volleyball, and Wrestling.
-Renfrew Collegiate also offers a variety of clubs including: Art Club, Band, Computer, Chess, Drama, Free the Children, Interact, Outers, Yearbook, Pride, Dungeons and Dragons, Choir and Bluezone Student Council.
+Renfrew Collegiate also offers a variety of clubs including: Art Club, Band, Computer, Chess, Drama, Interact, Yearbook, Pride, Dungeons and Dragons, Choir and Bluezone Student Council.

-In the 2024-2025 school year, Renfrew Collegiate had no football program due to lack of interest.
+In the 2024–2025 school year, Renfrew Collegiate had no football program due to lack of interest.